Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-Main Differences Between wait and waitpid
+Main Differences between wait and waitpid

 Itemwait Functionwaitpid Function

-Target to wait forAny child processCan specify a particular child process
+Wait TargetAny child processCan specify a specific child process

 BlockingAlways blockingNon-blocking possible

-Option specificationNot availableWNOHANG, WUNTRACED, etc.
+Option SpecificationNot possibleWNOHANG, WUNTRACED, etc.

 FlexibilityLimitedHigh